Quick Links: El Parche, Amoriental, and Revolution

 Sights tells the story of a 13-year-old girl who’s had what’s euphemistically called a “tough” childhood, moving to a new school and making friends with some other outcasts and forming a band.
 She plays accordion… they rock… cool!
 I wanted her to be a big Johnny Grande fan (accordionist with Bill Haley and the Comets), but he isn’t mentioned.

-I was really impressed with the “sound” of the narrator (who’s name is Baby Doll).
+I was really impressed with the “sound” of the narrator (whose name is Baby Girl).
 Without telling where she is from, she gives a really consistent rural USA sound to the book.
 I’ve lived a lot of places in America, and she sounded kind of Okie/Appalachian.
 I’m not sure where she’s from, but it’s really nice.

 It has grimmer aspects than Victoria Miles’ Magnifico, the other teen book I know with accordion content.
 People should be aware that it deals matter-of-factly with subjects like child abuse and adolescent sexuality, but I do recommend it.
 (I similarly have to remember to tell people that Annie Proulx’s Accordion Crimes is kinda violent, which I overlook in the richness of it all.)